 From Madrid to Barcelona in 7 days

-What better way than getting to know two main cities from the commodity of travelling with the very efficient and rapid Renfe trains in Spain?
+What better way than getting to know two main cities from the commodity of traveling with the very efficient and rapid Renfe trains in Spain?
 These trains have revolutionized the way things work, as nowadays there are people that live in Madrid and work in Barcelona, just 2 and a half hours away.
 It is really a chance to be connected in the best possible way!
-With this itinerary you will enjoy these two main cities forgetting about traffic, flights, long car rides...
+With this itinerary, you will enjoy these two main cities forgetting about traffic, flights, long car rides...
 It is all so close it will save time when we only have seven days to explore both cities profoundly.

 MEET THE TWO RIVALS

 Day by Day Itinerary and suggested Accommodation

 Day 1: Arrival in Madrid.
 After your check-in, in the afternoon, we suggest enjoying a tapas route on your own through the food markets and taverns of the historical center of Madrid.
 You can finish your day attending the best evening flamenco show in town.

 Day 2: Visit Madrid.
 From the door of your hotel, you can explore the whole city.
 You can visit the most emblematic areas of the town, such as Paseos del Prado and Recoletos, where the three main museums of the capital are located, as well as the Plaza de Cibeles, the Retiro Park or the Puerta de Alcalá.
 Going up the Gran Via, Madrid's "Broadway", you can contemplate the palatial architecture of Madrid, and reach the historic center, where Puerta del Sol, Plaza Mayor and Plaza de Oriente are located with the majestic Royal Palace.